 The prints must be mounted on board.
 Materials are available from art shops.
 (Kelty Art Shop is a popular choice).
 If you are unsure how to mount an image please ask a committee member.

 - Your print can be whatever size and shape you like, provided it fits on a board up to 400 x 500 mm.

-- Prints submitted for inclusion in an exhibition must be mounted on a 400 x 500 mm board
+- All Prints should be submitted on a 400 x 500 mm board

 Submitting a projected image